lmannings-jklm/fsa-tool/README.md

 ### A. (Optional) Handle Environment Variables (`.Renviron`)

-The code in this project provides an option to load raw data from Google Drive.
-The project utilizes a `.Renviron` file to manage these environment variables (such as API keys for Google Drive or specific system paths).
-If you are using your own Google Drive for storage, you may need to update the credentials within this file.
+This project can pull raw data directly from Google Drive.
+To facilitate this securely, we use environment variables.
 Otherwise, this step is not necessary.

-- Ensure the `.Renviron` file is located in your **project root directory**.
+1. **Locate the template:** Find the file named `.Renviron_example` in the root directory.
+2. **Create your local file:** Copy this file and rename it to exactly `.Renviron`.
+3. **Update Credentials:** Open your new `.Renviron` and add your specific Google Service Account paths and emails.
+4. **Security: DO NOT** commit your `.Renviron` to version control.
+It is already included in the `.gitignore` to prevent sensitive API keys from being published to GitHub.

-- RStudio will automatically load these variables when you open the `.Rproj` file.
+_RStudio will automatically load these variables when you open the .Rproj file._

 ### B. Restore the Package Library